-Notice first the ranges of possible values for each assumption: the case builder expects an average 100 calls for month, but in fact the number could be more or less.
-However, the case builder is very certain that it will not be less than 70 or more than 135.
-The other assumptions also can--and probably will--differ from the expected value, but the case builder is very sure they will fall within the ranges given.
+Notice first the ranges of possible values for each assumption: the case builder expects an average monthly call rate of 100 calls, but in fact, the number could be more or less.
+However, the case builder is very sure that it will not be less than 70 or more than 135.
+The other assumptions also can--and probably will—differ from the expected value, but the case builder is very sure they will fall within the ranges given.

 Cost results risk probabilities from Monte Carlo simulation.
-The graph shows the probability of reaching or exceeding total cost figures.
+The graph shows the possibility of reaching or exceeding total cost figures.

 There is a 50% probability of seeing an actual cost of $384,000 or more.
 That's no surprise: we already knew the expected average.
 But these risk-averse decision makers are more than a little uncomfortable with a 20% chance of having actual costs hit $500,000 or more.
 Moreover, the 90% confidence interval for the cost estimate is very wide: $240,000 through $530,000.

 Can they do anything to build confidence in seeing that labor costs stay low enough to make the service profitable?
-Some very clear guidance comes from another result of the simulation exercise: sensitivity analysis:
+Analysts look for guidance from another result of the simulation exercise, sensitivity analysis:

 Cost results risk probabilities from Monte Carlo simulation.
-The graph shows the probability of reaching or exceeding total cost figures.
+The graph shows the chance of reaching or exceeding total cost figures.

 If case builders can reduce the uncertainty in the "time per call" assumption, they can reduce the uncertainty in the projected cost.
-Here, it turns out that more discussions with the service product manager involved, and with the service personnel training manager, led the business case builders to narrow the range of "near certain" average onsite time requirements from 1-7 hours to 3-5 hours (very occasionally there may be a much longer or much shorter onsite call time, but they are very sure now that the average onsite time will be in the narrower range, 3-5 hours).
+Here, analysts chose to lower uncertainty in this assumption by reducing the range of values in the range.
+After more discussions with the service product manager and the service personnel training manager, the analysts narrowed the range of "near certain" average onsite time requirements from 1-7 hours to 3-5 hours.
+Very occasionally there may be a much longer or much shorter onsite call time, but they are very sure now that the average onsite time will be in the narrower range, 3-5 hours.

 Case builders also reduced the range of estimates for "average labor rate" from $60-$100/Hr to a much narrower range of $75-$85 per hour.
-Very sure now that the assumptions will fall in the narrower ranges, the case builders re-ran the simulation program and produced this result:
+Once they became sure now that the assumptions will fall in the smaller scope, the case builders re-ran the simulation program and produced this result:

-The most likely result is still $384,000, but now the probability of an actual cost at $500,000 or more is virtually 0, if you can believe the new assumptions about the assumptions!
+The most likely outcome still $384,000, but now the probability of an actual cost of $500,000 or more is virtually zero if you can believe the new assumptions about the assumptions!

-Furthermore, management can be 90% confident that the actual cost figure will fall between $344,000 and $422,000.
-If they trust these results, they are ready to implement the service.
+Furthermore, the management can be 90% confident that the actual cost figure will fall between $344,000 and $422,000.
+If the management trusts that prediction, the firm is ready to implement the service.